reefer42/Xkaliber-repo/README.md

     ```bash
     xmenu.sh
     ```

+# Xkaliber Repository updates :
+**users can just type in the word xmenu and now get a gui display of your repo menu options

 *(Note: These commands are shell scripts with `.sh` extensions, ensuring no conflicts with existing system utilities.)*

 -----